hackorama/django-hook/README.md

 For each event trigger:
  - Lookup the webhooks for the corresponding event from database
- - Execute POST on each with event name as the payload.
+ - Submit a POST request for each webhook with event name as the payload using a retrying task queue
  - For non-Success response or failed connection add the webhook and payload to retry queue

-### Webhook retry loop
+### Webhook task queue

-This will be a separate scheduled task execution thread that will retry the queued up failed webhooks.

-> Could be simple database backed queue with task scheduler like [scheduler](https://github.com/dbader/schedule)
-> or could be a full blown task queue like Celery/RQ/Huey/Carrot etc.
+Decided to use [Huey](https://huey.readthedocs.io/en/latest/) task queue which is a lightweight alternative to more feature rich and popular task queues like Celery/RQ/Carrot.

+- Can work with the built-in SQLite as the backend for demo/prototype
+- Can switch to Redis as the backend easily for production
+- Other task queues requires Redis or RabbitMQ even for prototype
+- Has Django framework integration

 ## Server application data layer